TESOL Endorsement - Course Descriptions

 This course explores issues and practices related to the instruction and assessment of English Learners (EL) with exceptional needs with an emphasis on the Sheltered Instruction Observation Protocol (SIOP®) model.
 The focus is to provide a greater understanding of the relationship between culture, language and disability so as to promote effective services for the linguistically diverse student and their participation in the classroom.
 Specific topics include disproportionate representation of ELs in special education, the influence of culture on ELs, assessment issues and placement options for ELs with high-incidence disabilities and techniques for providing instruction and adaptations for students with high-incidence disabilities, especially in inclusive settings.
 This is a web based course.

-5500:556 Scaffolding Language and Content Learning for English Learners (3 credit hours)
+5500:556 Scaffolding Language and Content Learning for English Learners (3 credit hours; 15 field hours)

 3300:573 Theoretical Foundations & Principles of ESL (3 credit hours)